 2. Sufficiently Substantiated

 Although an expense is incurred in carrying on a trade or business, it will still be disallowed by the tax authority if no sufficient substantiation is presented.
 Every purchase a business make must be supported by an official receipt or sales invoice registered by the Bureau of Internal Revenue.
-Unsupported expenses or expenses with no receipts or invoices presumes that it is not existing in the first place and therefore is not valid.
-This is one way of protecting our tax system from having taxpayers who overly claims for expenses just to minimize taxable profit.

 3. Reasonableness